StuRinDQB/yiming_z.github.io/_pages/about.md

 Projects
 ======

-1. Hospital Survey System.[UPMC Hillman Cancer Center] Developed a hospital survey platform from scratch to production using MVC architecture, enabling researchers to create and manage surveys efficiently.
+### Hospital Survey System — *UPMC Hillman Cancer Center*
+- Designed and deployed a hospital survey platform using **MVC architecture**, enabling researchers to efficiently create and manage surveys.
-• Built an interactive survey editor with React Hooks, TypeScript, and Ant Design, implementing a drag-and-drop feature that simplified survey customization.
+- Built an interactive survey editor with **React Hooks**, **TypeScript**, and **Ant Design**, including a drag-and-drop feature for intuitive customization.
-• Designed and implemented a scalable backend using Express.js, establishing RESTful APIs and CRUD operations to handle survey data, responses, and administrative controls seamlessly.
+- Developed a scalable backend with **Express.js** and RESTful APIs to support CRUD operations for surveys, responses, and admin controls.
-• Optimized MongoDB database schemas by implementing efficient indexing strategies, improving query performance by 40% and ensuring scalable data storage for large-scale survey responses.
+- Optimized **MongoDB schemas** with indexing strategies, improving query performance by **40%** and supporting large-scale survey response storage.

+---

-2. Switch System Developing.
-[Cisco-Inspur]
+### Switch System Development — *Cisco-Inspur*
-Developed authentication module for switch system using Spring Boot + JPA, enabling efficient user verification.
+- Implemented an authentication module with **Spring Boot + JPA**, streamlining user verification for enterprise switch systems.
-• Implemented asynchronous processing for receiving users’ information, leveraging @Async in Spring Boot, which improved authentication efficiency by 30% by reducing request handling time.
+- Applied **asynchronous processing (@Async)** to handle user data, improving authentication efficiency by **30%**.
-• Designed and optimized MAC address verification for voice phone authentication using regular expressions, ensuring accurate user matching and reducing authentication errors.
-Managed project dependencies using Spring Beans for efficient object lifecycle control.
+- Enhanced MAC address verification for **voice phone authentication** using regex-based validation, reducing mismatches and errors.
-• Enhanced system scalability by implementing pagination for MAC address retrieval across controller, service, and repository layers, significantly optimizing data retrieval performance and reducing query load for large datasets
+- Added **pagination** across controller, service, and repository layers for scalable MAC address retrieval, reducing query load and improving performance on large datasets.